Lee Hong-gi: Personal life

 Lee was enrolled in Kyunghee University studying theatre and film.

 Lee started his own fashion brand 'Skullhong' in June 2014.
 He designs accessories, jewelry and various nail products.
 It was originally based in Seoul, but has since expanded its business to Hong Kong, and Tokyo, Japan.

 On September 30, 2019, Lee began his mandatory military service, becoming the first F.T.
 Island member to enlist.
 Lee was discharged on April 18, 2021.

+Philanthropy

+In August 2012, Lee, Jung Yong-hwa, and Park Shin-hye served as surprise guests at a fundraising event called 'Hopes, Dreams, Happy Trip to Korea' organized by the non-profit organization 'Good Friends Save Children' (GFSC).
+They met with 80 victims of the 2011 Tōhoku earthquake and tsunami, who were students and staff from Ogatsu Middle School in Ishinomaki, Miyagi Prefecture.
+They provided gifts and offered words of encouragement.